kbouck/pi-webcam/README.md

 A Raspberry Pi Webcam using HDMI output with capture card

 # Approach
 The approach for this pi-webcam is to auto-login into pi OS desktop, to run camera preview at fullscreen, and to capture the HDMI output with a capture card.
-Plenty of other pi-webcam projects exist which configure the pi as a USB gadget, and transfer the video over that USB connection.
-While this HDMI capture card approach simplifies the pi configuration, it does likely cost more than just buying a webcam with comparable capabilities, but we're just having fun here.
+Other pi-webcam projects exist which configure the pi as a USB gadget and transfer the video over that USB connection.
+While this HDMI capture card approach simplifies the pi configuration, it does likely cost more than just buying a simple webcam with comparable capabilities, but we're just having fun here...

 # Install
 - Install Raspberry Pi OS (with Desktop)